Battle of W.l.n.d.r: Sources

-The account of the battle and its causes are narrated by the 17th chapter of Vol. 2. of the work Al-Masudi's The Meadows of Gold, about the Caucasus and the countries and tribes which lived in it or north from it.
-In addition the Byzantine chronicler Symeon the Metaphrast provides detailed information about the end of this campaign and the peace concluded between the Hungarian–Pecheneg alliance and the Byzantines.
+Al-Masudi narrates an account of the battle and its causes in the 17th chapter of Vol. 2. of his work The Meadows of Gold, which is about the Caucasus and the countries and tribes which lived in it or north from it.
+In addition, the Byzantine chronicler Symeon the Metaphrast provides detailed information about the end of this campaign and the peace concluded between the Hungarian–Pecheneg alliance and the Byzantines.

-German historian Josef Marquart was the first scholar, who considered the two narratives that appeared in The Meadows of Gold and in the continuation of George Hamartolos' chronicle (Georgius Monachus Continuatus) to be the same in his academic work published in 1903.
+In an academic work published in 1903, German historian Josef Marquart became the first scholar who considered the narrative from The Meadows of Gold to refer to the same events mentioned in the continuation of George Hamartolos' chronicle (Georgius Monachus Continuatus).

 Preliminary explanations

 Al-Masudi is the only source that writes about the battle.
-His information about the location on which the battle took place, who participated in it, are a little confused.
-First it is confusion about what designs the name of W.l.n.d.r, the second problem is who and how many were the enemies of the Byzantines who took part in the battle?
-Than about the Pecheneg involvement in the battle, than the number of the troops.
+His information about the location of the battle and the participants is a little confused.
+First, there is confusion about the place designated by the name W.l.n.d.r.
+Second, it is unclear precisely who participated in the battle on the side opposing the Byzantines, and how numerous they were.
+There are also questions about the Pecheneg involvement in the battle, and their number of troops.

 Location

-Because Al-Masudi, as an Arab, used the Arabic alphabet, which do not use letters for short vowels (although there are special diacritics for short vowels, called ḥarakāt, but they are not generally used, and this is the case also with the classical Arabic texts), when he wrote down names of foreign tribes, towns and countries, because of using only the consonants it is hard to know how these names sounded, because only consonants are known.
+Al-Masudi, as an Arab, wrote in the Arabic alphabet, which does not use letters for short vowels (although there are special diacritics for short vowels, called ḥarakāt, but they are not generally used, and they were not used by Al-Masudi).
+As a result, when he wrote down names of foreign tribes, towns and countries, it is hard to know how these names sounded, because only consonants are known.
 This is the case with ولندر = W.l.n.d.r (و - W, ل - l, ن - n, د - d, ر - r).
-In the translated text editions of this work, the Latin transcription of W.l.n.d.r appear with vowels chosen by the editors (Walendar in the French translation of Barbier de Meynard and Pavet de Courteille from 1838, Valandar or Vanandar in the Turkish edition from 2004), in order to make it easier to pronounce.
-While the Hungarian translation of the part of al-Masudi's work, which refers to the battle, writes the names correctly, putting points in the place of the vowels (ex.
+In the translated editions of his work, Latin transcriptions of W.l.n.d.r appear with vowels chosen by the editors (Walendar in the French translation of Barbier de Meynard and Pavet de Courteille from 1838, Valandar or Vanandar in the Turkish edition from 2004), in order to make it easier to pronounce.
+The Hungarian translation of the part of al-Masudi's work which refers to the battle, writes the name correctly, putting points in the place of the vowels (ex.
 W.l.n.d.r).